Zorlin/raptorswithhats.com-legacy-octopress/source/_posts/2014-12-25-of-bitcoins-and-dogecoins-a-new-etiquette-for-tipping.markdown

 We need to encourage people to follow this basic rule.

-Big, meaningful and interesting donations provide great publicity for cryptocurrency and ChangeTip.
+Big, meaningful and interesting tips and donations provide great publicity for cryptocurrency and ChangeTip.
 I think it's ridiculously awesome that I can throw change at people across the internet, I really do.
+But this situation has to change.

+If you have less than $5, either buy Reddit ads or save the money.
+Or donate it to somewhere with a need for it.

 If you want to help cryptocurrency succeed, tip frequently in cryptocurrency subreddits and to anyone that will actually appreciate it.
 Outside of that, give generously to your friends and to others - in meaningful amounts.

-If you have less than $5, either buy Reddit ads or save the money.
-Or donate it to somewhere with a need for it.